thoughtworks/talisman/README.md

 ### Handling existing hooks
-Installation of Talisman globally does not clobber pre-existing hooks on repositories.
+Installation of Talisman globally does not clobber pre-existing hooks on repositories. <br>
-If the installation script finds any existing hooks, it will only indicate so on the console.
+If the installation script finds any existing hooks, it will only indicate so on the console. <br>
-To achieve running multiple hooks we suggest the following two tools
+To achieve running multiple hooks we suggest (but not limited to) the following two tools

 #### 1. Pre-commit (Linux/Unix)
 Use [pre-commit](https://pre-commit.com) tool to manage all the existing hooks along with Talisman.
 In the suggestion, it will prompt the following code to be included in .pre-commit-config.yaml

 ```
     -   repo: local
         hooks: